edhlee/FLPedBrain/FLPedBrain-PyTorch/README.md

 ## Pretrained Checkpoint

-A pretrained model checkpoint is available on Hugging Face:
+Our Pytorch-version that was trained with FL.
+This checkpoint is available on Hugging Face:

 | Checkpoint | Description |
 |------------|-------------|